bokeh/bokeh/sphinx/source/docs/dev_guide/server.rst

 callbacks, to run periodically or to run when the document changes.

 Applications are represented by the ``Application`` class.
-This class is little more than a list of ``Handler`` instances.
+This class is contains list of ``Handler`` instances and optional metainformation.
 Handlers can be created in lots of ways; from JSON files, from Python functions, from Python files, and perhaps many more ways in the future.
+The optional metadata is available as a json blob via the ``/metadata`` endpoint.

 Around each application, the server creates an ``ApplicationContext``.
 Its primary role is to hold the set of sessions for the application.